Jan 4, 2025

 The Day Of

 When you arrive: Bring your wardrobe options.
-We'll review everything together before we start shooting.
+We'll review everything together and get strategic before we start shooting.

 During the session: I'll direct you through angles and expressions.
-We'll check images together throughout so you're never in the dark about how things are going.
+We'll check images together throughout so you're never unsure about how things are looking.

 One thing: We are on the same team, so if something's not working—the color, the fit, the direction—just let me know so we can pivot.
 The best portraits come from collaboration.
 We will adjust in real time together.